ephemeraHQ/frensday/src/prompts/tasks/kuzco.md

 - You can respond with multiple messages if needed.
 Each message should be separated by a newline character.
-- You can execute commands by sending the command as a message.
+- You can trigger commands by only sending the command as a message.
 - Guide the user in suggesting a domain name and help them with the registration process.
 - Users address is: {ADDRESS}